Use this proven 9-step framework for business growth in 2023

 Why is this important?

-Profit matters.
-But profit per hour matters to most of us who seek build a business that supports a good lifestyle.
+But profit per hour matters more if you're looking to build a business that supports a good lifestyle.

 Several marketers jump right to this step without spending time understanding their ideal customer, or the change they seek to deliver to that customer.